openai/gym/README.md

 ## MuJoCo Environments

 The latest "\_v4" and future versions of the MuJoCo environments will no longer depend on `mujoco-py`.
 Instead `mujoco` will be the required dependency for future gym MuJoCo environment versions.
 Old gym MuJoCo environment versions that depend on `mujoco-py` will still be kept but unmaintained.
-To install the dependencies for the latest gym MuJoCo environments use `pip install gym[mujoco]`.
-Dependencies for old MuJoCo environments can still be installed by `pip install gym[mujoco_py]`.
+To install the dependencies for the latest gym MuJoCo environments use `pip install 'gym[mujoco]'`.
+Dependencies for old MuJoCo environments can still be installed by `pip install 'gym[mujoco_py]'`.

 ## Citation